This post has been sponsored by The National Pork Board. I received compensation, but all opinions are my own.

 1/3 cup of orange marmalade

 I love cooking for my family and reminding them of how wonderful they are!
-I can’t even tell you how awesome this pork was.
+I can’t even tell you how excellent this pork was.
 So tender and juicy!!!!

 Get inspired to give back with juicy, tender pork all season by visiting www.PorkBeInspired.com/Porksgiving.
-There, the National Pork Board will share inspiration via stories that feature how Americans are giving back and the fans who say thanks with the gift of pork.
-Find more recipes to share during Porksgiving at www.Facebook.com/porkbeinspired and follow the brand on Twitter, Pinterest and Instagram.
+There, the National Pork Board will share inspiration via stories that feature how Americans are giving back and the fans who say thanks to the gift of pork.
+Find more recipes to share during Porksgiving at www.Facebook.com/porkbeinspired and follow the brand on Twitter, Pinterest, and Instagram.